creditkarma/good-influx/README.md

 time | host | pid | data* | tags
 -----|------|-----|------|-----

-* when `config.customLogField` is specified, collect all fields within `Hoek.reach(data, customLogField)` and send as indivudual fields
+* when `config.customLogFormatter` is specified, collect all fields within `config.customLogFormatter(log.data)` and send as indivudual fields

 ### Ops